MetallicSquid/Rust-Cmd-Line-Tools/fifi/README.md

 This will be a command line tool that finds files in the user's computer that have metadata matching the provided information.

-This command line tool will use three external crates:
+This command line tool will use two external crates:

 1. [Structopt](https://github.com/TeXitoi/structopt) - This is a crate that allows for the command line tool to take in a file path as an argument and then use and manipulate it.